Shopify/shopify.github.com/README.md

 - `compass watch` will update ie.css and main.css.
 - Use `rake build` to manually parse SCSS files.
 - There is no easy way to use Jekyll plugins with GitHub pages, so none are used here.
+- Since the majority of repos are grabbed through the `site.github.public_repositories` object, only custom added repos will show up locally.

 Dependencies (all included)
 --